johnvictorfs/simple-utilities-mod/README.md

 # END OF LIFE

-# Consider using an alternative: [Simple Hud Enhanced](https://github.com/SoRadGaming/Simple-HUD-Enhanced) instead
+# Consider using an [Simple Hud Enhanced](https://github.com/SoRadGaming/Simple-HUD-Enhanced) instead

 *Adding this notice as of commit `5420a64d12e2738df9669c51b035e47e34876068` for the mod linked above*